intellicodeinc/ComfyUI-Loop-image/README.md

 ## Modification

-- We add LoopReduceOpen, LoopReduceClose nodes
+- We add some nodes:
+ - LoopReduceOpen
+ - LoopReduceClose
+ - AppendList

 ### LoopReduce Processing
 - Suitable for processing with dynamic input size
 - It is similar to Reduce function
 - Example
  - make a list with dynamic input size

+### Appending to List
+- append a value to the given list

 ## Example Workflows